lxc-xx/cvpr2014/README.md

 Description and usage
 =====================

 We release two tools in this repository.
-The first is a motion feature extractor based on motion vectors from video compression ("motion_descriptors") information.
-The second is a fast Fisher vector computation tool ("fv_fast") that uses vector SSE2 CPU instructions.
+The first is a motion feature extractor based on motion vectors from video compression (**motion_descriptors**) information.
+The second is a fast Fisher vector computation tool (**fv_fast**) that uses vector SSE2 CPU instructions.

 ### motion_descriptors